L3V1TH5N/unsent/README.md

 - Matching is vector-based: `src/services/match.service.ts` builds per-user emotion vectors and uses cosine similarity to suggest matches.
 - The landing experience favors an ambient WebGL scene to create an emotional tone.

-## Contributing
-- PRs welcome.
-Please open issues for feature requests or bugs.
-- Run `npm run lint` and ensure type checks pass before submitting changes.

-## License
-- Add a license (e.g., MIT) if you intend to open-source the project.

----
-If you'd like, I can:
-- add a screenshot or demo GIF into the README
-- update `vercel.json` or deployment docs with step-by-step Vercel setup
-- generate a compact GitHub short description for the repository